turkeratac/AI-Agents-Projects/README.md

-Project: AI Bot Agents in Python
+AI Bot Agents in Python

 AI bot agents were programmed in Python for this project.
 Technologies used: LLaMA, CrewAI, Groq, and NumPy.